WPI-ARC/arclab_ros/README.md

 Repository structure
 --------------------

+`simple_robot_kinematics` - Provide a simple Python interface to the forward and inverse kinematics services of a robot.
+Formerly supported the PR2 using `arm_navigation`, now supports the PR2 using MoveIt!.
+Support will be added for the Baxter robot in the near future.

+`generic_tf_broadcaster` - Provides a simple fixed-frame TF broadcaster configurable via launch file.
+This is used extensively in other lab projects.

+`ros_email` - Provides a SMTP email client for ROS that supports both simple text-only emails and emails with attached files.
+This package allows your robot to send email notifications and tweet both text and pictures using widely available email->Twitter services.

+`UDEV_rules` - Provides UDEV rules to set device access permissions for devices used in lab, and a script to install them.

 Stability and development status
 --------------------------------

 `simple_robot_kinematics` - Package has been catkinized, awaiting testing with MoveIt! on the PR2 in simulation and real hardware.

+`generic_tf_broadcaster` - Package is stable and tested.

+`UDEV_rules` - All current rules are stable and tested.

+`ros_email` - Package is stable and tested.

 Build and usage instructions